-- the expansion of the existing Orchard Centre which is already underway in the town centre and will provide additional new shops, restaurants and bars.
+- the expansion of the existing Orchard Centre which is now completed in the town centre and is providing a mix of high street names and independent shops and businesses, restaurants and bars.

-- new facilities to support the increase in residents such as new schools, health centres and leisure centres.
+- newly built facilities to support the increase in residents, such as new schools, community centres and leisure centres.